 p < 0.01

 Table 1 clearly shows that before the children were exposed to and studied the subject of astronomy, their mean score of correct answers on the astronomy-knowledge questionnaire was low, and that their scores improved significantly after the learning program.
-Thus, effective learning about astronomical concepts occurred in preschool children (at a significance level of p < 0.01).
+Thus, effective learning about astronomical concepts occurred in preschool children.

 Table 2 gives a summary of the children’s answers to each of the questions.
 Additional details about the questions and their responses are given after the table.